5 Ways to Use DIY Paper Leaves in Your Fall Decor

 Step 3 – Hang Your Wreath with Ribbon

 I had a piece of leftover gold and white gingham ribbon.
 I didn’t have enough for a bow so I just tied it at the top.
-We have a little nail in the top of our mirror frame just for wreaths or other seasonal decorations.
+We have a small nail at the top of our mirror frame, perfect for hanging wreaths or other seasonal decorations.

 Project 2 – Fall Tree with Paper Leaves

-This project using paper leaves was inspired when I found these 2 large glass jars at Home Goods.
+This next project, using paper leaves, was inspired when I found these two large glass jars at Home Goods.

 The taller one is about 2 1/2 feet and the shorter one is about 2 feet.
 They would be perfect on our very tall fireplace and mantel.